Losing weight can be tough. And if you don’t see the scale move, there could be valid reasons for that. Keep reading to find out what they are.

 Cancel out the ones that have to do with how you look.
 What is left?

-If you need to shed calories because of a medical condition, consider your BMI: if it’s within the healthy range (18.5 – 24.9), there is nothing to worry.
+If you need to shed calories because of a medical condition, consider your BMI.
+A healthy range is considered between 18.5 – 24.9 so if you are there, you should be good.
 If it’s not, try the strategies listed previously.

 If you feel like it is not worth it, you ought to accept your body.